OneBusAway/onebusaway-android/BETA_TESTING.md

 1. Join the [onebusaway-developers Google Group](https://groups.google.com/forum/#!forum/onebusaway-developers) using a Google account
 2. Go to https://play.google.com/apps/testing/com.joulespersecond.seattlebusbot and opt in for testing (using the same Google account)
-3. Download the app from [Google Play](https://play.google.com/store/apps/details?id=com.joulespersecond.seattlebusbot) (using the same Google account) - you'll now have access to the beta version!
+3. Download the app from [Google Play](https://play.google.com/store/apps/details?id=com.joulespersecond.seattlebusbot) (using the same Google account) - you'll now have access to the alpha version!

+You only have to complete the above steps once.
+Unless you opt-out (using the same link in #2 above), you'll continue to receive new alpha versions as they are released.

+Please note that you need to use the same Google account for all three steps above, or you won't get access to the alpha.

+Note that as an alpha tester you'll automatically get beta and production releases too.

 ## How to provide feedback

-Please let us know if you experience problems with a beta, or would like to give general feedback (good and bad)!
+Please let us know if you experience problems with a beta or alpha, or would like to give general feedback (good and bad)!

 You can reach us via: